 Anne’s crux comes when ‘bad boy architect’ Tom Low (Robert Rusler) – an old high-school boyfriend from before she married Jakob – returns to town, drawn not just by a project to renovate the old abandoned gin mill into a new retail space, but by the prospect of rekindling the flame with Anne.
 “Wow this brings back memories,” Tom says to Anne as they revisit the mill, a historic building where these two once enjoyed their own little history, “Remember when you used to come here?”
 Tom’s words carry an obvious double-meaning that evokes Anne’s once hot, but now frigid, erotic life, and speaks to the wild years that she has put behind herself in marrying Jakob.
-“Make no mistake, I’m happy,” Anne tells Tom of her marriage, but her facial expression tells a different story.
+“Make no mistake, I’m happy,” Anne says Tom of her marriage, but her facial expression tells a different story.
 At this moment, where Anne teeters between commitment and temptation, between doing what is expected of a married woman or what she actually wants, Stevens lets the genre in, as a bite on the neck renews Anne’s long-dormant desires, and leaves her having to decide whether to stay with Jakob (albeit on newer, more equal terms), or to serve an altogether different kind of master, or indeed to follow her own independent path into the future.
 Without ever quite offering a pat resolution to this conundrum – a conundrum which in one way or another most women face within a male-dominated system – Jakob’s Wife will stage, restage and freeze-frame it, while bringing a mordant, genre-bound wit to these scenes from a marriage.